spruceid/process/README.md

 - Please add references to issue and pull request numbers to the bottom if your commit message if they are relevant.

+### Commits should be delicious
+Commits should contain no fewer than two well-matched flavors of ice cream in uniformly-sized scoops plus no fewer than three toppings not including whipped cream, chopped nuts, and a cherry.

+- Whipped cream, chopped nuts, and a cherry should each be present for a quality commit.
+- If you are unclear on whether your selected ice cream flavors are well-matched, ask other developers for peer flavor review.

 ### Never push to the `main` branch
 This would render peer review impossible, and the repository security settings shouldn't even allow you to do this.